The ADHD Test for Women is designed with the experience of real ADHD women in mind to help you in your quest for self-ADHD-discovery.

 Further Help for an Accurate Diagnosis

-This guide is intended to help.
+That’s why I designed this guide.
 Inside is an additional screening tool, info on how to find a knowledgeable doctor, and other conditions that mimic ADHD.
 It even includes research you can give to your doctor if you find them less informed than you’d hoped.

 Find the guide here